 Bit Field Туре Reset Description 7:0 LOW_POW_MODE3 R/W 0x4 Set this register along with LOW_POWER1, LOW_POWER2 and LOW_POWER4 to enable Low Power Mode.
 All registers must be set together.
-Calibration must be performed after changing the operating mode: 0x00: Low Power Mode 0x04: High Performance Mode (default) All other values are RESERVED Note: Must set CAL_EN to 0 and JESD_EN to 0 before changing this register.
+Calibration must be performed after changing the operating mode: 0x00 : Low Power Mode (only valid when sampling rate is less than or equal to 1 GSPS) 0x04 : High Performance Mode (default) All other values are RESERVED Note: Must set CAL_EN to 0 and JESD_EN to 0 before changing this register.